Recruitment and Retention for Rural Health Facilities

 How can telehealth and other technology be used to make rural practice more attractive to candidates?

 Using technology to lessen isolation and provide support to the rural health workforce can make working in a rural setting more attractive.
 For example, South Dakota's Avera Health eCARE Emergency service uses two-way video equipment in rural emergency rooms to communicate with and get support from emergency-trained physicians and specialists at a central hub, 24/7.
 In Alaska, an eICU system allows rural providers to collaborate with Anchorage intensive care unit staff, who assist in monitoring and treating patients.
+Project ECHO — Extension for Community Healthcare Outcomes — allows remote primary care providers to work with academic specialists, who provide support and share knowledge about chronic disease management.
 For more examples, see RHIhub’s Telehealth Use in Rural Healthcare guide.

-Having electronic health records and other health information technologies in place can be an important factor for younger providers who have learned to practice medicine with those tools in place.
+Younger providers whose training and experience include use of electronic health records and other technologies may be attracted to positions in locations where those tools are already in place.
 For more information on electronic health records, see RHIhub’s Health Information Technology in Rural Healthcare guide.

 What are the impacts of staff vacancies on rural healthcare facilities and the communities they serve?

 Quality of care is harder to maintain when the facility is understaffed.
 Staff may be working with fewer people to cover the same number of patients and/or working longer hours.
 In addition, using temporary staff may impact quality and coordination of care.
-In some cases, vacancies can even result in certain services not being available in the community until the position is filled.
+In some cases, vacancies can even result in some services being suspended until the position is filled.

 Impacts associated with vacancies may include: